okinawabob/um/ifsm300.md

 What does a business know about how it operates?
 How can a company leverage information technology to improve its operations?

 In the previous week, we have discussed how information systems can help a business achieve a competitive advantage.
 This week,  you will learn what business processes are and how they are analyzed and improved using process analysis and reengineering.
 Then you will see how IT, when combined with business processes, can improve an organization’s competitive advantage.
 The hardware, software, and networking components of the technical infrastructure are combined to provide IT solutions that meet business objectives.

-This week you will complete the following:

-Read about Business Processes Chapter 8

-Read about the IT Infrastructure Chapters 2, 3, and 5

-Complete Quiz 2

-Complete Week 2 Discussion and reply post to two students

-Complete Excel Tutorials

-Complete Assignment 1

 Readings for this week: